LookingForOwls/red-evenbetter/README.md

 * Changed hashcheck to use imdl (Intermodal)
 * Fixed issues with script incorrectly exiting, multiprocess and spectral generation

 Code is provided as-is, please be cautious when running it.
-The source of both forks is https://github.com/iw00t/REDBetter
+The original source of both forks is https://github.com/iw00t/REDBetter

 ---
 REDBetter is a script which searches your torrent download directory for any FLAC torrents which do not have transcodes, then automatically transcodes and uploads the torrents to redacted.ch.